India Overtakes China in Green Investment, Fueling Renewable Growth

 Green hydrogen production requires an electrolyser from water and green electricity.
 In India, producing one kilogram of green hydrogen takes 8.92 litres of demineralised water.
 Desalination plants can electrolyse saltwater or wastewater to guarantee water availability.
 This creates opportunities for areas with a shortage of water to receive freshwater from green technology plants.
 These plants can process wastewater and seawater for electrolysis to reduce water usage conflicts.
 Green hydrogen applications can be a reality with the optimised use of water and renewable resources.

-Challenges of green hydrogen application
+Challenges of green hydrogen applications

 High technology cost